akissinger/dodo/README.md

 * [w3m](http://w3m.sourceforge.net/) for translating HTML messages into plaintext
 * [notmuch](https://notmuchmail.org/) for email searching and tagging

-All of this is pretty standard stuff, and should be installable via your package manager on Linux/Mac/etc. It should also be possible in principle to get this stuff working in Windows (e.g. with WSL or Cygwin), but I haven't tried it.

-If you don't know how to set these things up already, see the respective websites or the "Setting up the prerequisites" section below for a quick reference.
+All of this is pretty standard stuff, and should be installable via your package manager on Linux/Mac/etc. If you don't know how to set these things up already, see the respective websites or the "Setting up the prerequisites" section below for a quick reference.

-# Install
+# Install and run

-Installing Dodo is just a matter of cloning the repo and installing the python dependencies.
-The only hard dependency is [PyQt5](https://riverbankcomputing.com/software/pyqt/intro).
-Optional dependencies are [html2text](https://pypi.org/project/html2text/) and [lxml](https://lxml.de/) for native-python HTML-to-text conversion and HTML sanitization, respectively.
-These are both off by default.

-Then, simply clone Dodo with:
+Make sure you have Python 3.7+ and [PyQt5](https://riverbankcomputing.com/software/pyqt/intro).
+Clone Dodo with:

     git clone https://github.com/akissinger/dodo.git

-Dodo can be run by calling `python3 -m dodo`, or (if you add the `bin/` subdirectory to your `PATH`), simply `dodo`.
+Then, add the `bin/` subdirectory to your `PATH` and run with `dodo`.

+An optional Python dependency is [lxml](https://lxml.de/) for native-python HTML-to-text conversion and HTML sanitization, respectively.
+This is off by default.

 # Configuration